divblox/divblox.github.io/basic-training-exercise.md

 Now that we have all the groundwork completed, let's provide the world with an API endpoint that will allow us to do some custom functionality on our tickets.
 To do this, we will copy the provided `api_example` endpoint and modify it for our use case.
 The API functionality we want to achieve is as follows:

--   Allow a user to provide us with an array of unique task IDs as input
+-   Allow a user to provide us with an array of unique ticket IDs as input
 -   Select only the ticket descriptions from the tickets
 -   Merge all of the ticket descriptions into the first ticket (initial unique ID)
 -   Delete the remaining tickets